SAP-archive/btp-extend-workflow-cai-msteams/Part2-APIManagement/README.md

 To enable and publish actionable messages, we need to register a new provider in **Actionable Email Developer Dashboard**

+**Important** - If you followed the Basic Scope of this scenario, you've already created a **Microsoft365 Developer** account.
+Feel free to reuse this account as described in the following steps.
+If you joined this scenario for the Advanced Scope only, please be aware that in this case also a so called **Microsoft Teams Exploratory** license is sufficient.
+This 12 months free trial license gives you access to Microsoft Teams but also to other required Micrsoft Office features used in the following part of the tutorial.
+You can find more information about how to assign a Microsoft Teams Exploratory license in part five of this project.

 ---

-2.1 Go to the [Actionable Email Developer Dashboard](https://outlook.office.com/connectors/oam/publish) and logon with your **Microsoft365 Developer account**.
+2.1 Go to the [Actionable Email Developer Dashboard](https://outlook.office.com/connectors/oam/publish) and logon with your **Microsoft365 Developer account** (in case you're using a separate Microsoft365 Developer account) or your **Azure Active Directory account** (in case you're making use of the Microsoft Teams Exploratory license).

 2.2 Create a **New Provider**.